rrevenantt/antlr4rust/README.md

 Remaining things before merge:
  - API stabilization
-   - [ ] Change token factory with converter
-   - [ ] Finish generic data for tokens and Lexer::get_text
    - [ ] Rust api guidelines compliance
    - [ ] more tests for API because it is quite different from Java